 Your Art, Your Community, Your Values

-While many handmade sellers are giddy at the possibility of a new platform to market their wares, I strongly advise any artist to ask the following questions of the third-party site that they sell their goods on:
+While many handmade sellers are giddy at the possibility of a new platform to market their wares, I strongly advise any artist to ask the following questions about the third-party site where they sell their goods on:

 - Does the company reflect the values of my handmade business?